FC Prefab 05 Modelu

 Prefab 05 Modelu was a Romanian professional football club from Modelu, Călărași County, founded in 2005 and dissolved in 2008.

 The club played for two and a half seasons in the Liga II, between 2006 and 2008, but the lack of results forced its owner to dissolve it.

-Notable players
+Notable former players

+The footballers mentioned below have played at least 1 season for Prefab and also played in Liga I for another team.